 (4) Michael J. Crowe (1967), A History of Vector Analysis: The Evolution of the Idea of a Vectorial System.

 (5) Alfred C. Robinsons (1958), On the Use of Quaternions in Simulation of Rigid-body Motion.
 In his Foreword Robinsons writes, “The general subject of quaternions as applied to coordinate conversions has been under investigation for approximately two years, though the bulk of the work reported here was accomplished during the last six months of 1957.”
 His abstract reads, “The theory of the four-parameter method is developed with specific application to coordinate conversion in aircraft simulations.
 This method is compared with the direction cosine method both in a theoretical error analysis and in an example simulation on an analog computer.
 It is shown that the quaternion method is no more sensitive to multiplier errors than is the direction cosine method, and it requires nearly 30 per cent less computing equipment.
 In addition, the multiplier bandpass requirement in the four-parameter method is only half as severe as for direction cosines.
 By every important criterion, the quaternion method is no worse than, and in most cases, better than the direction cosine method.”

 The Dublin and Kingstown Railway was Ireland's first railway,

 the locomotive depicted here was built in 1834.

 Copied from the Dublin Penny Journal of September 1834.

 Thus having made his discoveries in a time in which there were no telephones and radios yet, people travelled by horse, carriage, steam train and steamship, Hamilton’s son reported that “Sir W.” was indifferent to contemporary fame, “arising from his conviction that his belonged to a future age entirely.”
-He was right, yet little could he know that his work had to wait until quantum mechancis and the dawn of computers before it would start to blossom.
+He was right, yet little could he know that large parts of his work had to wait until quantum mechancis and the dawn of computers before they would start to blossom.